 One of the first design considerations in the development of the POD was that of the optical core and cladding materials.
 The core material must have high optical transmittance, be available in the proper thicknesses and be robust enough to be machined into a display.
-We examined several optical materials which are summarized in Table 1.
 Although many plastics appear to have good optical properties in thin cross sections, their bulk transmission is usually poor.
-Acrylic, or polymethyl methacrylate (PMMA) is the exception having a high transmittance with a loss factor of as low as 50db/km.2 Although the optical and mechanical properties of PMMA are attractive, it is not presently available in sheets thinner than 0.010 in., since there has been no need for optical quality PMMA films.
+Acrylic, or polymethyl methacrylate (PMMA) is the exception having a high transmittance with a loss factor of as low as 50 db/km.
+Although the optical and mechanical properties of PMMA are attractive, it is not presently available in sheets thinner than 0.010 inch, since there has been no need for optical quality PMMA films.